-All Christian denominations, including the Roman Catholic Church, allow cremation as do Sikhs, Hindus, Parsees and Buddhists.
+All Christian denominations, including the Roman Catholic Church, allow cremation, as do Sikhs, Hindus, Parsees and Buddhists.
 Cremation is forbidden by Orthodox Jews and Muslims.

 What religious ceremony can I have with cremation?

-The service for burial and cremation is the same apart from the form of committal sentences.
+The service for burial and cremation is the same apart from the committal sentences.
 The service may take place at your own place of worship with a short committal service in the crematorium chapel, or you may have the whole service at the crematorium chapel.
 Alternatively, you may prefer a civil ceremony or no service at all.

 How is a cremation arranged?